 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Not yet.
-But there's strong evidence that several factors associated with leading a healthy lifestyle may play a role in reducing your risk of Alzheimer's disease and other types of dementia.
-However, more research is needed before any of these factors can be considered a proven strategy to prevent Alzheimer's disease.
+But there's strong evidence that healthy lifestyle habits — such as diet, exercise and not smoking — may play a role in reducing your risk of Alzheimer's disease and other types of dementia.
+However, more research is needed before any of these lifestyle factors can be considered a proven strategy to prevent Alzheimer's disease.

-In addition, the Mediterranean diet has been associated with a reduced risk of dementia and Alzheimer's disease.
-Among those at risk of heart and other vascular diseases, the Mediterranean diet is also linked to improved cognition.
+In particular, the Mediterranean diet has been associated with a reduced risk of Alzheimer's disease and dementia.
+The Mediterranean diet is also linked to improved cognition in people who are at risk of heart and other vascular diseases.

-More research is needed to confirm specific Alzheimer's prevention strategies.
-But, here are some steps that promote good overall health:
+More research is needed before experts know specific ways to prevent Alzheimer's.
+But here are some steps that promote good overall brain health:

 Jonathan Graff-Radford, M.D.